 There are three common types of crowns, All Porcelain (tooth colored), Porcelain Fused To Metal, and Gold.

 A very aesthetically pleasing material usually recommended for front teeth only.
 There is a high risk of fracturing this type of crown when used to restore back teeth.

 Porcelain Fused To Metal

-A metal based crown with porcelain baked to the outside to make it more Cosmetic.
+A metal based crown with porcelain baked to the outside to make it more cosmetic.
 This type of crown is great for someone who wants a tooth colored crown but still wants durability.
 There is still a risk of fracturing these types of crowns but usually it is just the outside porcelain that chips off.

 This type of crown is very durable!
 Mostly they are recommended for back teeth where the crown cannot be seen.
-They are often recommended for people that grind or clinch their teeth.
+They are often recommended for people who grind or clinch their teeth.
 Gold crowns are most like your natural teeth and your tissue adapts best to this material.
 Also, less actual tooth structure needs to be removed for this type of crown.

 If a crown is needed, Dr. Layer will discuss what type of crown would be best for you.

 A crown procedure usually requires two appointments.
 Your first appointment will include taking impressions that will be used to create your custom crown.
 A mold will also be used to create a temporary crown which will stay on your tooth for approximately two weeks until your new crown is fabricated by a dental laboratory.